Postgraduate courses starting January 2021

 Currently reading: The fine details

-The BA (Hons) Architecture course gives students a strong understanding of both the practical and theoretical aspects of architecture.
+Whether students are aspiring architects or building conservationists, the BA (Hons) Architecture degree course will give a strong understanding of both the practical and theoretical aspects of architecture.
 It combines the likes of art, philosophy and technology to bring an experimental approach to solving problems.
-Students will study the design of buildings and the technical aspects of construction, as well as the way architecture relates to all aspects of our lives.
+Students will study the design of buildings and the technical aspects of construction, as well as how architecture relates to all aspects of our lives.

 Students will be expected to have five GCSEs (grade C/level 4 or above) or equivalent (including English), and hold at least one of the below or equivalent UK/international qualifications.

 Students should ideally have a background in art, creative media, or design.
 Applicants are expected to submit a portfolio of work which shows a range of their skills and demonstrates why they would be a good fit for the course.

 We may also consider a combination of portfolio and academic qualifications and take into consideration progress made during studies and/or relevant work experience.

 Please note: direct entry into year 3 is not available for this course.